-There is Cinema XXI, JCO Donnuts and Coffee, Timezone and many more.
+There is Cinema XXI, JCO Donuts and Coffee, Timezone, and many more.

 And that’s it for now!
 I’d love to know if this guide on the things to do in Denpasar Bali has helped you.
 Let me know if you have any questions and let me know if you go.